buyallmemes/blog-api/posts/20240422-testing-guideline.md

 Speaking in financial terms:
 **code is a liability** — it is something that requires more and more investments over time to keep it working.
-The more code there is, the more maintenance, bug fixing, and refactoring it requires.
+The larger the codebase, the more maintenance, bug fixing, and refactoring it requires.
-On the other hand, test suite is your asset — it is something that helps to deal with the liability.
+On the other hand, **test suite is your asset** — it is something that helps to deal with the liability.
 Well-written test suite will continuously pay its dividends.
 And if financial gurus are teaching us something, is that we should invest (time and money) in assets, and not liabilities.